Analysis Speculative

 The GTA V Trauma Is Still Fresh

 So when we talk about post-launch content for GTA 6, skepticism is entirely justified.
 But have things changed?
 Has Rockstar learned its lesson?
-Let’s dig in.

 Port Gellhorn, symbolizing the expansion possibilities of GTA 6's world

-What We Officially Know (Spoiler: Almost Nothing)
+What We Officially Know (Almost Nothing)

 The GTA V Lesson: When Money Talks Louder Than Players

 To understand GTA 6’s future, you need to understand the past.
 And the past is a story about money.
-A lot of money.

-GTA Online generated multiple billions of dollars for Take-Two Interactive between 2013 and 2025.
-Billions.
-With a B. Thanks to Shark Cards — virtual currency players bought to afford cars and properties online.
-Faced with that financial tsunami, why would Rockstar spend resources on story DLC that would earn a fraction of that revenue?
+GTA Online generated multiple billions of dollars for Take-Two Interactive between 2013 and 2025, thanks to Shark Cards and the virtual currency players bought to afford cars and properties online.
+Faced with that financial reality, why would Rockstar spend resources on story DLC that would earn a fraction of that revenue?
+They didn’t.
+Single-player fans got left out in the cold.

 But Then There’s Red Dead Online…